crowbait/typespec-typescript-emitter/README.md

 // the other namespace will be emitted to `/path/to/outdir/SubNameSpace.ts`
 ```

+Typeguards *should* create comprehensive checks that adhere as strictly to the source model as possible.
+If you find a case where the typeguard is looser than it needs to be, please report that as a bug.

 ### Alias's

 There seems to be no way to extract aliases from TypeSpec's emitter framework.
 Because of that, `Alias`'s are ignored by the emitter (or, to be more precise: `Alias`'s reach the emitter already resolved.
 They won't be exported as their own type but directly substituted where they're needed).